qmolabucr/qntenna/README.txt

 CODING INSTRUCTIONS:

-Users proficient as coding may wish to incorporate the qnttenna.py module into their own scripts. qnttenna.py module contains four public functions (following the standard conventions  that function names beginning with an underscore are considered private).
+Users proficient at coding may wish to incorporate the qnttenna.py module into their own scripts. qnttenna.py module contains four public functions (following the standard conventions  that function names beginning with an underscore are considered private).
 Below are the basic descriptions of these functions, for more details look at the comments in qnttenna.py

-NOTE: Given that qnttenna.py uses the pathos.multiprocess module, a for of python's multiprocessing module, the calculation is unstable outside an "if __name__ == 'main'" block.
+NOTE: Given that qnttenna.py uses the pathos.multiprocess module, a form of python's multiprocessing module, the calculation is unstable outside an "if __name__ == 'main'" block.
 If delta_integral starts throwing weird errors check that it is inside an "if __name__ == 'main'".

 delta_integral(spectrumfile, w):
-Calculates the Delta value described in [PAPER TITLE] as a function of an input solar spectrum.
+Calculates the Delta value described in 'Quieting a noisy antenna reproduces photosynthetic light harvesting spectra' as a function of an input solar spectrum.
+The integral is detailed in  Seaction S1.2 of the supplementary materials.
-For the parameter space defined by (lambda_0, Delta lambda, w)

 gauss(l,w,l0):
 Gaussian profile of an absorbing channel used in the calculation.